yaseen-naseer/futsal/README.md

 - Progressive Web App (PWA) support so the app can be installed on devices
 - Detailed stats tracker with shot accuracy, cards, and corner tracking
 - Dedicated ball possession operator interface with keyboard shortcuts (A/1 for home, D/2 for away)
-- External timer control options: keyboard shortcuts, hardware integration, and potential mobile remote
+- External timer control options: keyboard shortcuts, hardware integration, and a mobile remote at `/#/remote`

 ## Screenshots